XIV. One Must Fellowship Clearly on the Differences Between God’s Church and Religious Groups

 from “Only If You Live Before God at All Times Can You Walk the Path of Salvation” in Records of Christ’s Talks

-Because Christianity merely acknowledges that there is a God, and they oppose God and are hostile to Him.
-They have once more nailed Christ to the cross, and placed themselves in enmity to God’s work of the last days, with the result that they are revealed and reduced to a faith group.
-Since Christianity is a kind of faith, then it is, without doubt, only related to faith—it is a kind of ceremony, a kind of denomination, a kind of religion, and something separate from the faith of those who truly follow God.
+Among the five religions we have spoken of, Christianity is somewhat special.
+And what’s special about Christianity?
+These are people who believe in the true God.
+How can those who believe in the true God be listed here?
+Since Christianity is a kind of faith, then it is, without doubt, only related to faith—it is a kind of ceremony, a kind of religion, and something separate from the faith of those who truly follow God.
 The reason why I have listed it among the five major religions is because Christianity has been reduced to the same level as Judaism, Buddhism, and Islam.
 Most Christians don’t believe there is a God, or that He rules over all things, much less do they believe in His existence.
 Instead, they merely employ the Scriptures to talk about theology, using theology to teach people to be kind, to endure suffering, and to do good things.
 That’s what kind of religion Christianity is: It only concentrates on theological theories, it bears absolutely no relation to God’s work of managing and saving man, it is a religion of those who follow God that is not acknowledged by God.

 When the Lord Jesus said “in this place is one greater than the temple,” who did “one” refer to?
 Clearly, “one” is the Lord Jesus in the flesh, because only He was greater than the temple.
 What did those words tell people?
 They told people to come out of the temple—God had already come out and was no longer working in it, so people should seek God’s footsteps outside of the temple and follow His steps in His new work.
 The background of the Lord Jesus saying this was that under the law, people had come to see the temple as something greater than God Himself.
 That is, people worshiped the temple rather than worshiping God, so the Lord Jesus warned them not to worship idols, but to worship God because He is supreme.
 Thus, He said: “I will have mercy, and not sacrifice.”
-It is evident that in the eyes of the Lord Jesus, most people under the law no longer worshiped Jehovah, but were merely going through the process of sacrificing, and the Lord Jesus determined that this process was idol worship.
+It is evident that in the eyes of the Lord Jesus, most people under the law no longer worshiped Jehovah God, but were merely going through the process of sacrificing, and the Lord Jesus determined that this process was idol worship.
 These idol-worshipers saw the temple as something greater, and higher than God.
 In their hearts there was only the temple, not God, and if they lost the temple, they lost their dwelling place.
 Without the temple they had nowhere to worship and could not carry out their sacrifices.
 Their so-called dwelling place is where they operated under the banner of worshiping Jehovah God, allowing them to stay in the temple and carry out their own affairs.
 Their so-called conducting sacrifices was just to carry out their own personal shameful dealings under the guise of conducting their service in the temple.
 This was the reason people at that time saw the temple as greater than God.
 Because they used the temple as a cover, and sacrifices as a guise for cheating people and cheating God, the Lord Jesus said this to warn people.
 If you apply these words to the present, they are still equally valid and equally pertinent.
-Although people today have experienced different work of God than people in the Age of Law experienced, the essence of their nature is the same. … Except that two thousand years ago, people were carrying out their personal business in the physical temple, but today, people carry out their personal business in intangible temples.
+Although people today have experienced different work of God than people in the Age of Law experienced, the essence of their nature is the same.